So, this day would not be complete with first, a synopsis of the day, and second, a list of things I am most thankful for.

 How far we have come, how many heights we have reached, how proud we should be to be Americans.

 Last night when watching the election coverage, I just didn't know what to think, exactly.
 I was sitting at my computer facebook-ing (it's like crack!) and working on my election project, when I heard Lindsay in the family room yell to my mom that Obama had won!
 I rushed in, and sure enough, the results were in.
 That moment and the ones following are some of the moments I will not soon forget.
-As the cameras panned the citizens of Chicago cheering, crying, hugging, I couldn't help but feeling a
+As the cameras panned the citizens of Chicago cheering, crying, hugging, I couldn't help but feeling a swelling of my heart.
+As I listened to McCain give the most gracious concession speech I'd ever heard from the man accompanied by the remarks of a Georgian Congressman, I couldn't help but feel so proud to be an American.
+Democracy works.
+That is all.

 How lucky I feel to live in a country that has undergone such drastic changes in the last 50 years.
 It is so reassuring to know that in this time of economic turmoil, war torn countries, a national debt of 10 trillion plus, and a plethora of other problems, Americans can come together and elect the man for the job.
 We are overcoming the racism that so seriously plagued our country such a short time ago, and elected the first African American president of the United States.
 Does this mean that we are getting closer to sitting at that "table of brotherhood" Dr. King spoke so longingly about years ago?
 I definitely think so.

 This election is bringing together the United States of America.
-Whether you believe in the "change" Obama so fondly (and frequently) speaks of, there is no doubt that the hope he strikes into the hearts of
+Whether you believe in the "change" Obama so fondly (and frequently) speaks of, there is no doubt that the hope he strikes into the hearts of Americans young and old is contagious.

 I have such great expectations for the next 4 years.
 We are so lucky to live in the United States at this time.